 Balance Your Posture

 You know that weak, sluggish feeling you get when you’ve been jamming really hard?
-Your arms feel heavy.
-You feel a burning sensation in your neck and joints?
+Your arms feel heavy or you feel a burning sensation in your neck and joints?
 Take a break.
 Step away from your instrument and do something different.
 Listen to the reel of how that last track sounded.
 Get out for a breath of fresh air.
 Take some with your band mates to laugh it off a little.
 If you’re part of a classical ensemble or symphony and don’t have the luxury of choosing when to take a break, make the most of the ones you’re given by practicing relaxation techniques in your downtime.

 Feeling ragged from a rigorous practice regimen?
 If you’ve been pushing hard and are starting to feel it, give yourself permission to chill out a bit.
 Play a mellower piece.
-If you’re in an ensemble, try a song that focuses on the talents of another musician in the band to give your joints and limbs time to recover.
+If you’re in an ensemble, try a song that focuses on the talents of another musician to give your joints and limbs time to recover.
 And as long as you don’t have a performance coming right up, taking a few days off from practice and doubling down on your self-care may be just the thing you need to calm those irritated ligaments in your shoulders or arms.
 Even athletes have off-seasons.
 Take a little vaca from your “sport” and relax.

-Rhythm doesn’t just apply to singing and playing your instrument.
-It’s in your breathing too.
+Rhythm doesn’t just apply to singing and playing your instrument; it’s in your breathing, too.
 Use agile breathing habits in pace with the music.
 Make sure to always breathe through your diaphragm; it takes the work out of your neck and chest, decreasing the risk of developing Thoracic Outlet Syndrome.
 Breathing efficiently coordinates a number of other muscles you use to play your instrument, which helps prevent musician injuries.
 Clumsy breathing causes undue tension and unbalanced use of your muscles, which can lead to strains and injuries.
 Mindful breathing techniques will also contribute to keeping better posture.

 See a Masseuse

-Getting a massage relaxes muscle tension, which can help alleviate thoracic outlet syndrome, De Quervain’s syndrome, repetitive stress injury, carpal tunnel syndrome, and tendonitis.
-Banjo virtuoso Bela Fleck brought a hand musician on his classical music tour specifically to help mediate the symptoms of repetitive stress injury and De Quervain’s Syndrome.
+Getting a massage relaxes muscle tension, which can help alleviate Thoracic Outlet Syndrome, De Quervain’s Syndrome and repetitive stress injuries like Carpal Tunnel Syndrome and Tendonitis.
+Banjo virtuoso Bela Fleck brought a hand masseuse on his classical music tour specifically to help mediate the symptoms of repetitive stress injuries and De Quervain’s Syndrome.
 Getting regular massages as a therapy for back pain from sitting at your piano or slouching over your guitar will also help you keep or improve proper posture.
 See?
 All of these habits work together to lessen your discomfort and even relieve the inflammation without surgery or opioids.

 Visit a Health & Wellness Doctor

 Do you suffer from musician pain?
 Call our office to schedule an appointment.
-We treat patients at our Cincinnati, New York City, and Seattle offices.
+We treat patients at our Cincinnati and New York City offices.
 Also inquire about telemedicine possibilities.